Risankizumab

 How well risankizumab kept Crohn’s under control

-More people had their Crohn’s completely under control after taking risankizumab maintenance treatment than after taking dummy maintenance treatment.
+More people had their Crohn’s completely under control after taking risankizumab maintenance treatment than after taking placebo maintenance treatment.
+Around 52 in every 100 people (52%) still had their Crohn’s under control after taking risankizumab for a year.
 This included people who had not responded to biologic medicines in the past.
 But not everyone carried on responding to risankizumab.

 • How long does risankizumab take to work?